 You Need to Understand Your Case Before You Sign the Settlement Agreement

 The practical implication is that you must know the full extent of your damages and injuries before you sign the settlement agreement.
 You cannot use an excuse that you did not know about all of your injuries at the time you agreed to the settlement.
 The law will assume you knew about them.

 You can be practically certain that the insurance company will not make any mistakes with the release clause.
 This is the language that they have used in tens of thousands of agreements before yours.
-Their lawyers have carefully vetted this language, and you cannot rely on them making a mistake.
+Their lawyers have carefully vetted this language; you cannot rely on them to make a mistake.
 Therefore, you should not count on coming back for more money in the future if you do not get enough funds now.

 The Release Clause May Contain Limited Exceptions

 The facts of your case may allow you to escape the release clause under minimal circumstances.
 You will be unable to renew your claim based on the plain language of the release clause.

 Here are some reasons why the release clause may not provide the final statement in your case: